juaneduardoflores/JEF-s-Wiki/Blog/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules/Electrosmith_Daisy_Seed_to_make_Custom_Synth_Modules.md

 The "Hello World" for any sequencer construction is to have a single event triggered repeatedly by a clock.

-To construct a clock, we can start with a `[phasor]` object.
+The way to make a clock in Max gen~ is by using a `[phasor]` object.
 The number following phasor is the _frequency_ parameter. `[phasor 1]` will create a ramp that goes from 0.0 to 1.0 in one second.

 <img width="300px" src="./imgs/ramp1s.png"></img>